Danny Cater

+Career

 Cater played twelve seasons in the big leagues, mostly as a regular.
 For the eight-year period from 1965 to 1972, he averaged over 500 plate appearances per season.
 Cater was a good hitter who was tough to strike out; however, he was slow afoot, making him more likely to ground into double plays, finishing in the top ten in the league in that category six times in those eight years, including second in both in 1968 and 1969.

 Cater finished second for the American League batting title in 1968 with a batting average of .290.
 That year is called "The Year of the Pitcher", and Carl Yastrzemski won the batting crown with a .301 batting average, the lowest mark ever to win a major league batting championship.
 Cater also led all American League first basemen with a .995 fielding percentage, that season.
-In 1972, he was part of a well known trade between the Yankees and the Red Sox where he was traded for Sparky Lyle.
+In 1972, the Yankees traded Cater and Mario Guerrero to the Boston Red Sox for Sparky Lyle.